sparepillowgit/pillow-chess/README.md

 # Pillow Chess

-You'll find this just-for-fun chess engine is riddled with suboptimal code as this was an exercise in problem solving, which meant no Googling for optimal solutions.
+A just-for-fun JS chess library riddled with suboptimal code.
+This was an exercise in problem solving, which meant no Googling for optimal solutions.

 ## Installation